Add diversity to your child’s library with these children’s books with people of color and celebrate diverse cultures near and far!

 - 15 Children’s Books about Geography

 - Children’s Books about Family

 Free printables: Want even more book selections?
-Join my newsletter and download my Read Aloud Book List!
+Join my newsletter and grab your Read Aloud Book List!
 You’ll get hundreds of favorite selections to read aloud with your kids.
 Get it below—at no cost to you: